-Margin = $$\frac{|98.73 - 81.70|}{6.0} = 2.84$$
+Margin =

+$$\frac{|94.39 - 81.70|}{6.0}$$

+= 2.12

 This indicates that our rocket will be stable, with a thrust to weight ratio of 7.4.
 A marginally stable rocket is a cause for concern, and some of the team are concerned that we are very close to being marginally stable.
 An easier approach to determining the center of gravity is to just find the location of the center of torque using the 'hang test'.
 This test will be done prior to each flight, after the motor has been mounted, and just before taking the rocket to the pad.
 Should it be the case that the rocket is marginally stable; a small weight can be inserted into the nosecone to raise the CG.
-If, on the other hand, the rocket to lower the CG.
+If, on the other hand, the rocket becomes over-stable then a weight can be added to the base of the rocket to lower the CG.